How to Fix your Broken Motorola Moto 360 Sport Battery | Wear OS Smartwatch

 Notice the 3 Notches, Use a small Flat Head Screwdriver to unscrew the Button by pushing the Notch until it eventually unscrews.

-Leave all Ribbons in tact, handle with care.
+Leave all Ribbons intact, and handle them with care.

 Use the Pry to lift out the Battery.